Cheddar Bay Biscuits

-- Combine Bisquick with cold butter in a medium bowl using a pastry cutter (I just use a fork to cut the butter into the mixture).
+- Combine Bisquick with cold butter in a medium bowl using a pastry cutter, food processor, or two forks.
 Don’t worry about mixing too thoroughly; there will be small chunks of butter in the mix about the size of peas.
 Add cheddar cheese, milk, and garlic powder.
 Mix by hand until combined, but don’t over mix.

 - Drop 1/4 cup portions of the dough onto the lightly greased or parchment lined cookie sheet.
 Bake for 11-13 minutes in preheated oven or until the tops of the biscuits begin to turn light brown.